embedded-office/canopen-stack/docs/_examples/quickstart.md

   :
 ```

-and add a variable for the runtime value of the error register object (1001h,00h) as global variable:
+and the corresponding global variable for the runtime value of the error register object (1001h,00h):

 ```c
 uint8_t Obj1001_00_08 = 0;
 ```

+***Attention: You must keep the index/subindex of all entries in the object dictionary sorted in ascending order.
+The reason is: the CANopen Stack uses a binary search to get to the right object entry as fast as possible.***

 #### SDO Server